MaramHasanain/llm_prop_annot/README.md

 Please cite our paper when referring to this work:

+- Maram Hasanain, Fatema Ahmad, and Firoj Alam.
+2024.
+Large Language Models for Propaganda Span Annotation.
+In Findings of the Association for Computational Linguistics: EMNLP 2024, pages 14522–14532, Miami, Florida, USA.
+Association for Computational Linguistics.

 ```
 @inproceedings{hasanain-etal-2024-large,
     title = "Large Language Models for Propaganda Span Annotation",